Vital-Vuillaume/My-Website/README.md

 ## How to Use the Site

-To access the site, simply click on the following link: [Loading...](https://rmbi.ch/vital/projets)
+To access the site, simply click on the following link: [My Website](https://rmbi.ch/vital/projets)

 Once on the site, you will find a page but with several pages: